-Be a Good Bird Landlord with a Purple Martin House
+Be a Good Bird Landlord With a Purple Martin House

-Why Purple Martins Need Houses
+Why Purple Martins Need Birdhouses

-But in the eastern half of the country, purple martins nest almost exclusively in manmade boxes.
+Historically, purple martins nested in natural tree hollows, old woodpecker holes, and cliff crevices near water throughout most of the U.S. The birds continue to do so in the West, especially in saguaro cacti.
+But in the eastern half of the country, purple martins now nest almost exclusively in manmade boxes.
 Native Americans began the tradition thousands of years ago when they found that a hollow gourd placed in a tree was attractive to breeding bird pairs.
-Man-made houses are now essential to martins’ survival.
+Man-made purple martin houses are now essential to martins’ survival.

 How to Choose a Purple Martin House

-How to Be a Purple Martin Landlord
+Be a Good Purple Martin Landlord

-Being a purple martin landlord takes time and commitment.
+Just like monitoring bluebird houses, being a purple martin landlord takes time and commitment.
 In summer, boxes must be kept free of non-native house sparrows.
 In late fall, boxes must be cleaned and closed.
 But it’s all worth the effort.
 Hosting purple martins means you’ll get to enjoy these feathered good neighbors during spring and summer before they fly the coop in fall.

 Do purple martins eat mosquitoes?
 Here’s what you should know.

 Inside a purple martin house, the nest is a cup of grass, leaves, twigs, miscellaneous debris and usually some mud.
 Learn more about swallows nests and nesting habits.

 “Purple martin houses are a hub of activity.
 It’s fascinating to watch purple martins come and go.
 I love to watch for the youngsters poking their heads out of the boxes,” says naturalist and nature writer Ken Keffer.